 Learning Outcomes: After completing this course, students will have:

-- 1. A familiarity with origin of critical ideas in literature from Aristotle to present. - 2.
-A better understanding of function of criticism. - 3.
-A deep historical sense in the field of Literature. - 4.
-An idea of tradition.
-Students will develop critical ability.
+- i. a familiarity with the origin of critical ideas in literature from Aristotle to the present. - ii. a better understanding of the relevance and function of criticism. - iii. a historical understanding of literary criticism(s).